-- All the Eligible Loans will be granted to regulated Housing Association within the UK.
+- Nature of the expenditures: Eligible Loans granted to regulated Housing Association within the UK. - Location of the Eligible Loans: United Kingdom.

 ELIGIBLE CATEGORY DESCRIPTION SUSTAINABILITY OBJECTIVES AND BENEFITS V.E'S ANALYSIS Affordable Housing Loans provided by the Issuer will be used by Eligible Housing Associations to finance social and affordable housing projects.
 This is a corporate lending operation.
 Borrowers will use the loans to Finance the construction, refurbishment and acquisition of social and affordable housing.
 Units used by the Housing Association (HA) must comply with Government definition of affordable housing.
 Borrowers must comply with the UK's regulatory framework to be eligible.
 The Regulator of Social Housing (RSH) oversees the HA compliance with the regulatory framework.
 Housing associations also provide a number of other services to address social issues, such as training and education, digital skills, financial literacy, programmes to help tenants gain employment, among others.
-Final beneficiaries of this programme are defined as low-income populations according to the National Planning Policy Framework 6 .
+Final beneficiaries of this programme are defined as low-income populations according to the National Planning Policy Framework 7 .
 Local planning authorities use methodologies based on this framework to identify target populations.
 Affordable Housing Increase in the number of available affordable housing units Increase in social programmes provided to social housing residents The Eligible Loans are clearly defined and detailed.
 The Issuer has communicated the nature of the expenditures, the target population, the eligibility criteria, and the location of the Housing Associations that will receive the Eligible Loans.
 The Social Objectives are clearly defined, these are relevant and set in coherence with sustainability objectives defined in international standards.
 The Expected Benefits are clear and precise, these are considered relevant, measurable and will be quantified for all Eligible Loans in the reporting.

-6 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/810197/NPPF_Feb_2019_revised.pdf
+7 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/810197/NPPF_Feb_2019_revised.pdf